seL4/docs/projects/capdl/index.md

 # CapDL

 CapDL is the "Capability Distribution Language".
-It's used to describe the kernel objects a seL4 application needs, and how capabilities to those objects will be distributed.
+It's used to describe the kernel objects an seL4 application needs, and how capabilities to those objects will be distributed.

 All CapDL-related projects are in this repo: